Comparing a Compact-Binary Mass-Shell Model with Select Observed Gravitational Waves: Reviewing the CCB Mass-Shell Model

-Variational method (also called approximational method) is typically used in perturbative quantum mechanics.
-The energy eigenvalue of an impossible Hamiltonian can be approximated by assuming an Ansatz wavefunction, finding the expectation value of the Hamiltonian to yield an energy functional, and minimizing the functional to obtain the anticipated ground state energy.
-We follow the same logic, as initially done in Ref. \cite{MacKay:2024qxj}: we choose an Ansatz metric, on which we apply differential operators that are inherent in the Christofel symbols $\Gamma^\alpha_{\mu\nu}$ and the Ricci tensor, and define $G_{\mu\nu}\propto T_{\mu\nu}$ component-wise, with our focus purely being $G_{00}$.
+The variational method (also called the approximational method) is commonly used in perturbative quantum mechanics to estimate the energy eigenvalue of an otherwise intractable Hamiltonian.
+This is achievable by first assuming an Ansatz wavefunction, then evaluating the expectation value of the Hamiltonian to obtain an energy functional, and lastly minimizing the functional to obtain the anticipated ground state energy.
+Here, we follow a similar logic, as initially done in Ref. \cite{MacKay:2024qxj}: we choose a well-defined metric Ansatz that best describes the system -- one that is already a known solution to the EFEs --, on which we apply differential operators inherent in the Christoffel symbols $\Gamma^\alpha_{\mu\nu}$ and the Ricci tensor, and define $G_{\mu\nu}\propto T_{\mu\nu}$ component-wise, focusing exclusively on $G_{00}\propto T_{00}$.